Roberto173797/StackOverflow-dataset-analysis/README.md

 The findings for each of these topics can be found directly in the notebook, with plots and explanations at every step.

+You can find and article based on this analysis [here](https://medium.com/@roberto.de.monte5/these-are-the-5-most-satisfying-developers-roles-in-the-world-f0e96da134e1#36f9-db6d03f47948).

 ---

 # Contributing